Simple, delicious, and moist buttermilk cornbread — the perfect balance of sweet and savory.

 This buttermilk cornbread recipe is so simple that I’ll even make it on a busy weeknight.
 All you need to do is mix together all of the dry ingredients in a bowl – cornmeal, flour, sugar, baking powder, and salt.
 Then add the eggs, buttermilk, and melted butter.
 Incorporate some canned corn (and jalapenos if you want them) and bake.
 I like to get this in the oven, make my main course, and then serve both together.

+This cornbread is delicious on its own or with some warm soup!
+Try it with this vegetarian white bean chili or Instant Pot tortilla soup.
 If you try this recipe for Buttermilk Cornbread, leave a comment and review below and let me know how it worked out for you!

 - 2/3 cup cornmeal